tenzir/tenzir/web/docs/setup-guides/deploy-the-platform.md

 TENZIR_PLATFORM_CLI_API_ENDPOINT=https://api.platform.example.org
 ```

-### Identity Provider
+### Identity Provider (IdP)

-The platform requires an external identity provider supporting the OIDC
+The platform requires an external Identity Provider (IdP) supporting the OIDC
 protocol.
-This must provide valid RS256 id tokens.
-The platform must be able to
+The IdP must provide valid RS256 ID tokens.
+The platform must be able
-access the identity provider's issuer URL.
+to access the IdP's issuer URL.

 You must provide the following environment variables for the OIDC provider
 configuration used for logging into the platform: